(Last Updated on : 22-10-2019)

-Naga tribes of Nagaland appear to belong to a race which resided in south-west China.
-While its main body migrated to Burma and Malaysia to Indonesian islands.
-It had also sent a side stream into the hills of Assam.
+Naga tribe of Nagaland belongs to the race which resided in south-west China.
 Naga is a generic term which is applied to several clusters of tribal

 groups inhabiting the states